 Determining the recoverable amount of the Group's interest in Road King Infrastructure Limited ("Road King"), an associate of the Group, requires an estimation of the value in use of the investment.
-The value in use calculation requires the Group to estimate the future cash flows expected to arise from dividends to be received from Road King and the proceeds on the ultimate disposal of the investment with assumptions of suitable growth rate and discount rate in order to calculate the present value.
-At 31st December, 2020, the carrying amount of the Group's interest in Road King is HK\$9,168,337,000 (2019: HK\$8,048,027,000).
+The value in use calculation requires the Group to estimate the future cash flows to be generated by Road King with key assumptions of suitable growth rate and discount rate in order to calculate the present value.
+At 31st December, 2021, the carrying amount of the Group's interest in Road King is HK\$9,956,413,000 (2020: HK\$9,168,337,000).
 Details of the recoverable amount calculation are disclosed in note 21.